 West of the airbase, two separate Marine patrols seized 1,060 feet high Hill 327 (327 meters) and Hill 268.
 Marine commanders ordered the occupation of those two hills to keep Vietcong spotters from using the high points to direct mortar fire down on the airfield, its parked aircraft, and its Marines.

-The need to secure Danang had become the pretext for a sizable build-up of U.S. combat troop strength in South Vietnam.
+The need to secure Danang had become the pretext for a sizable increase in U.S. combat troop strength in South Vietnam.
 That buildup in-turn substantially increased the likelihood of direct U.S. involvement in the ground war because it placed the Marines over a larger area, which increased the odds of a confrontation with the Vietcong and its civilian supporters.

 In the weeks after the landings at Danang, the Marines patrolled the base’s new eight-mile security cordon.
 These foot patrols first started next to the base.
 But as the weeks passed, the Marines patrolled further and further afield.